Cover Image

 • Integrated Braking System

-• Lane Departure Warning – with disable button
+• Lane Departure Warning System (can be disabled.)

 • Forward collision warning with camera and radar